-A total of 0.52 hectares gross additional employment floorspace was completed in the 2008-09 monitoring year, all on previously developed land.
-At March 2009 approximately 4.37 Ha of land allocated and committed in the adopted Local Plan remained available, and there was potential for a further 95.67 hectares of employment land to be delivered through the development of unimplemented planning consents.
+A total of 0.39 hectares gross additional employment floorspace was completed in the 2009-10 monitoring year, all on previously developed land.
+At the end of March 2010 approximately 4.54 Ha of land allocated and committed in the adopted Local Plan remained available, and a further 2.75 Ha of employment land could potentially be delivered through the development of unimplemented planning consents.

-A total of 617 m of floorspace was developed for 'Town Centre Uses' in 2008-2009; 22 m for retail use, and 595 m for office use.
+A total of 340 m2 of floorspace was developed for 'Town Centre Uses' in 2009-2010.